neelaydoshi/SERN-Contour-Prediction-Using-Neural-Network/README.md

 1. We will first see if an neural-network can be trained to fit the the contour of a single nozzle geometry wherein the input features is simply the x-coordinate (`x`) and the desired output prediction is its y-coordinate (`y`).
 2. Next, we will see if we can extend this to predict the nozzle contour of any nozzle given the input variables x-coordinate (`x`), inlet Mach number (`M_0`) and exit Mach number (`M_e`).
 The model will be tested upon a seperate validation dataset.

-###### Note:
-Only the curved section of the nozzle is being saved.
-The very first segment (which is a straight line) is discarded.
-To understand the code refer [here](https://github.com/neelaydoshi/nozzle-design-using-MoC).

 ---------------------------

 ##### Folders
+`MoC`
--> MoC	: contains the files for generating the training and validation dataset.
+-> contains the files for generating the training and validation dataset.
 Read the `README.md` file inside the folder for further information.

 ---------------------------